Skip to main content

 1. Setting a fire, committing arson, or contributing materials or fuel to a fire.

-2. Igniting any material inside a facility (including candles and incense).
+2. Igniting any material inside a facility, including but not limited to candles and incense.

 3. Falsely activating fire alarms.